 History of the Archives

-Canon IX, of the Registrar, was adopted by Convention in 1861.
-The Registrar’s duties included collecting and preserving Convention records and journals; preserving other documents illustrating the history of the Diocese, and reporting annually on the condition of all documents in his care.
+Canon IX, was adopted by convention in 1861.
+The registrar’s duties included collecting and preserving convention records and journals; preserving other documents illustrating the history of the diocese, and reporting annually on the condition of all documents in his care.
 There was no official archival space, although the Cathedral occasionally provided an area for a “library.”
-In 1973 Canon IX was amended by Convention thus creating the official position of Diocesan Archivist.
-Duties were expanded to include documents relating to any parish, mission, or institution of the Diocese.
-A few years later, through the efforts of the Rev. Larry Clark, the first Archivist, a room in the basement of the Cathedral was converted into archival storage.
+In 1973 Canon IX was amended by convention thus creating the official position of diocesan archivist.
+Duties were expanded to include documents relating to any parish, mission, or institution of the diocese.
+A few years later, through the efforts of the Rev. Larry Clark, the first archivist, a room in the basement of the Cathedral was converted into archival storage.

 In 2004, the One in Christ capital campaign provided for a major renovation of the Archives, which are now housed entirely in the basement of Loring House, the location of the diocesan offices.
 There is adequate space and lighting with proper temperature and humidity controls.